-- Any one of the following topicsis to be opted for the 5th semester as DSE paper 1 - A. Literary Theory & Criticism - B. Popular Literature - C. Literature of the Indian Diaspora - Any one of the following topicsis to be opted for the 6th semester as DSE paper 2 - D. Indian Literature in English Translation - E. Partition Literature - F. Science Fiction and Detective Literature
+- > Any one of the following topics is to be opted for the 5th semester as DSE paper 1 - A. Popular Literature - B. Literature of the Indian Diaspora - > Any one of the following topics is to be opted for the 6th semester as DSE paper 2 - C. Partition Literature - D. Science Fiction and Detective Literature